Trial and conviction of Joshua French and Tjostolv Moland: Prosecution evidence

 Two witnesses, Gina Kepo Aila and Kasimu Aradjabo, said they were both present during the killing.
-Both told the court that Moland shot Abedi Kasongo, while French threw himself over Gina Kepo Aila, whom he tried to kill.
+Both told the court that Moland shot Abedi Kasongo, while French threw himself over Aila, whom he tried to kill.
 According to both witnesses, several shots were fired, most probably three.

 Verdict

 On September 8, 2009, French and Moland were found guilty on all counts and sentenced to death.
 Along with the death sentence for both, the tribunal ordered the Norwegian government to pay a US$1 compensation to each Congolese citizen, an amount Judge Claude Disimo, head of the military tribunal, said totals more than US$60 million.
 The prosecution had sought the death penalty for the five charges made against the men.
 Norwegian authorities have denied that the men were involved in espionage for Norway, and have expressed concern they were not receiving a fair trial.
 Initially the Congolese claims of compensation had amounted to more than US$500 billion.

 The men appealed their conviction on September 9, 2009.
-According to Judge Claude Disimo, they will not be extradited back to Norway.
-On April 22, 2010, the BBC reported that the convictions of French and Moland were overturned on the basis of flawed procedures at their military tribunal.
+On April 22, 2010, the BBC reported that the convictions had been overturned on the basis of flawed procedures at their military tribunal.

-A new trial with different judges found them guilty of murder and espionage on June 10, 2010.
+A new trial with different judges found the pair guilty of murder and espionage on June 10, 2010.
 They were again sentenced to death and the Norwegian State was ordered to pay $65m.

 Although it remains on the statute books, the death penalty is currently not applied in the Democratic Republic of the Congo.
 The last known execution occurred in 2003, and today capital punishment is usually commuted to life imprisonment.